inaccel/material/docs/install/deb.md

 install from it, for ease of installation and upgrade tasks.
 This is the recommended approach.

-* Some users download the RPM packages and
+* Some users download the DEB packages and
 [install them manually](#install-from-packages) and manage upgrades completely manually.
 This is useful in situations such as installing InAccel on air-gapped systems with no access to the internet.